mikeldiazrodriguez/mountain_ranges/README.md

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.

-/sm/ ... folder with supplementary information appendix with a detailed description of the obtention of each covariate.
+/sm/ ... folder with supplementary information appendix with a detailed description of the obtention of each variable and some extra information.

 Diaz_23.html ... html file to reproduce the analysis.